gaswelder/che/README.md

 ## Modules

-A single C source file used is called a "module".
+A single C source file is called a "module".
 It's compiled independently and linked with other compiled modules by the linker.
-Here this was taken furtner to full-fledged import system:
+Here this approach was taken furtner to an import system:

     // main.c:
     ----------------